oracle-livelabs/database/edition-based-redefinition/lb-genschema/lb-genschema.md

-# Generate the base changelog for liquibase
+# Use Liquibase to generate the base schema

 Estimated lab time: 10 minutes